MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multiple-user-accounts.md

 1. Choose the project node in **Solution Explorer**, and then right-click and choose **Add** > **Connected Service**.

-   The **Add Connected Service** wizard appears and shows you the list of services in the Azure account that's associated with your Visual Studio login account.
+   The **Add Connected Service** wizard appears and shows you the list of services in the Azure account that's associated with your Visual Studio personalization account.
 You don't have to sign in separately to Azure.
 However, you do need to sign in to the other accounts the first time you attempt to access their resources from a different computer.

 ### Access Azure Active Directory in a Web project

-Azure Active Directory (AD) enables support for end-user single sign-in in ASP.NET MVC web applications or AD Authentication in web API services.
+Azure Active Directory (AAD) enables support for end-user single sign-in in ASP.NET MVC web apps or AD authentication in web API services.
 Domain authentication is different from individual user account authentication.
-Users that have access to your Active Directory domain can use their existing Azure AD accounts to connect to your web applications.
+Users that have access to your Active Directory domain can use their existing AAD accounts to connect to your web applications.
 Office 365 apps can also use domain authentication.

 To see this in action, create a web application (**File** > **New Project** > **C#** > **Cloud** > **ASP.NET Web Application**).
 In the **New ASP.NET Project** dialog, choose **Change Authentication**.
 The authentication wizard appears and enables you to choose what kind of authentication to use in your application.